elgbar/HandcraftObjectsTool/README.md

   * [x] Map
 * [x] Subtype selection.
   * Allowing to select a subclass of a to create.
-* [ ] Loading of already serialized objects and allow to continue to edit them.
+* [ ] Loading of already serialized objects and continuing to editing them.
   * This is partially complete.
-Everything except references can be read from serialized object, but due to how it currently implementd, references are lost during reading.
+Everything except references can be read from serialized object, but due to how it currently implemented, references are lost during reading.
 A warning will be shown if any references are detected.

 ### Planned Extra Features